 In accepting an offer of financial aid, you acknowledge responsibility for understanding and complying with all the laws, regulations and rules that govern the various financial aid programs.
-The TERMS OF OFFER is an official agreement between you and the Financial Aid Office and is in force throughout the term of the award.
+The Terms of Offer form can be found on the financial aid web page and is an official agreement between you and the Financial Aid Office and is in force throughout the term of the award.